gaborbankutidev/BringApp/apps/bring-app/README.md

   COMPOSER_AUTH='{"github-oauth": {"github.com": "your-token"}}'
   ```

+- Run `yarn install`, this will generate an `auth.json` file in the root of the app with the token

 - After adding the repository, you can require the plugin as you would with any other plugin

 ```json